 Pitt Nursing’s CNL Program

 The 42-credit CNL curriculum includes the clinical experiences and competencies mandated in the AACN Competencies and Curricular Expectations for Clinical Nurse Leader-Education and Practice.
 Our program gives students a strong foundation in physiology/pathophysiology, health assessment, and pharmacology.
 Coursework covers organizational and management theory, leadership development, and education and mentoring in the clinical setting.
 Courses on evidence-based practice and conducting research prepare graduates to utilize research outcomes to enhance daily practice.
-Pitt CNL students have opportunities to apply their new knowledge through hands-on projects and clinical experiences in acute care facilities, quality improvement departments, health plans, non-profit organizations, or schools of nursing.
+Pitt CNL students have opportunities to apply their new knowledge through hands-on projects and clinical experiences in acute care facilities, quality improvement departments, health plans, non-profit organizations, community settings, or schools of nursing.

 Pitt Nursing offers its highly-ranked CNL program both on-campus and online through Pitt’s award-winning online learning platform: online courses are taught by the same faculty as onsite courses and clinical experiences can take place in supervised facilities near the student’s home.
 The interactive online classroom provides opportunities for active learning, discussion, problem solving, debate, critical thinking, networking, and community building.
 Applicants to the online program should note that this program may not be available to students from every state.
 Click here to determine if you are eligible to enroll in Pitt’s online program.

 Upon graduation, candidates are eligible to sit for the Clinical Nurse Leader Certification Examination administered by the Commission on Nurse Certification.
 The CNL certification is based upon a national standard of requisite knowledge and experiences, thereby assuring employers, the public, and members of the health professions of the competencies of a CNL.
 Our graduates have gone on to challenging patient care careers in a variety of health care settings.